-NUR 573P - Family Nurse Practitioner Practicum II
+NUR 574P - Family Nurse Practitioner Practicum III

-The practicum experience focuses on application of theoretical and evidence-based foundations to further develop the FNP role specific to pediatric populations in assessment, diagnosis, planning, management and education of patients
+The practicum experience focuses on application of theoretical and evidence-based foundations to further develop the FNP role specific to pediatric populations in culturally sensitive assessment, diagnosis, planning, management and education of patients and families within the primary care setting.
+Requires 135 hours of supervised clinical practice with a preceptor.